hellbox/srob-migration/content/reviews/a-message-from-the-future.md

 name = "A message from the future" title = "A message from the future" dek = "Many authors use the future as a painless way to tell uncomfortable truths about the present.
-What is cartoonist Lucas Varela trying to tell us with his wordless slapstick comedy about an alien, a robot, and a clutch of creepy pink tentacles on a rampage?" facebookauto = "Here's a screwball sci-fi comic about aliens and tentacles and robots.
+What is cartoonist Lucas Varela trying to tell us with his wordless slapstick comedy about an alien, a robot, and a clutch of creepy pink tentacles on a rampage?" type = "Review"facebookauto = "Here's a screwball sci-fi comic about aliens and tentacles and robots.
 What does it mean?
 Maybe nothing." twitterauto = "Here's a screwball sci-fi comic about aliens and tentacles and robots.
 What does it mean?
 Maybe nothing." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/the-longest-day-of-the-future.md"]